Doc-debug/webprog/README.md

 ## please insert all project files into a php environment

+---
+**NOTE**

+Index.php and Index.html are basically the same.
+If you have any issues with the format of the page try the index.html.

+---

 ## if you are having trouble you can download our php server which is already configured
 Please download the php server from the following source and unpack it in the root directory